EdwardRutz/cs-fitness-tracker/docs/setup-notes-cs-basics.md

 ### Console I/O

+- Two methods, Write and Read
+- Write prints to the console
+- Read gets text and passes it to the method

 #### Writing To the Console

+- System.Console.write displays text to the user
+- It only takes a single paramenter

 ```C#
     System.Console.Write("How many minutes did you exercise?  ");
 ```
+#### Compile with Mono

 - Compiling:  mono is a popular compiler for C#
 - To comple run: ```mcs Program.cs```